Cryptocurrency Regulation Tracker

 Countries regulate actors in the crypto sector using tax policy, requirements to combat money laundering and terrorist financing, consumer protection rules, and licensing and disclosure obligations.
 The map below considers these four categories of regulation.

-Click on a country to see status.
-Click on “see more” to view further details.
+Click on a country to see status and “see more” to view further details.

 Key findings

-Among the 60 countries we studied, cryptocurrency is legal in 32, partially banned in 19, and generally banned in 8.
-In ten G20 countries, representing 50% of the world’s GDP, crypto-assets are fully legal.
+Among the 60 countries we studied, cryptocurrency is legal in 33, partially banned in 17, and generally banned in 10.
+In twelve G20 countries, representing over 57% of the world’s GDP, cryptocurrencies are fully legal.
 Regulation is under consideration in all G20 countries.

-Both emerging-market and advanced economies lag on regulatory development.
-Only 25% of the economies studied have regulations in place on taxation, AML/CFT, consumer protection, and licensing.
-Only 16% of the emerging market countries have all the above regulations.
+Both emerging-market and advanced economies still lag on comprehensive regulation and oversight.
+Only 19 of the 60 countries studied have regulations for taxation, AML/CFT, consumer protection, and licensing.
+13% of the emerging market countries studied have all the above regulations.

-Of the 60 countries analyzed, 90% have active central bank digital currency (CBDC) projects in addition to cryptocurrency regulations.
-This indicates that countries adapt and update cryptocurrency regulations simultaneously as they explore CBDCs.
+Over 90 percent of the countries analyzed have active central bank digital currency (CBDC) projects, indicating that countries adapt and update cryptocurrency regulations simultaneously as they explore CBDCs.

 Standard setting bodies play an important role in creating governance and industry standards in addition to promoting global cooperation on crypto-asset regulation.